rajgaurav603/deloitte-api-replace-word/README.md

 <!-- Automating deployment -->
 ## Automating release and updates

-Steps to create a AWS codepipeline to automate the release new changes
+Create AWS codepipeline for continuous delivery and to automate release.

+### Create a AWS codepipeline
 1. Click on create pipeline
 2. Enter pipeline name
 3. Add an service IAM role with sufficient permissions to deploy the stack --> click next